 Keilwerth's tag-line is "Saxophones are our passion".

 to attest to how much these amazing instruments thrill me.
 You can

 see it for yourself - just pop along with a vintage beauty in mint

 condition, or a unusual horn with an interesting history and you'll

 see my eyes light up like a kid who's been given the day off school

 and then found a fiver on the ground - right outside a sweetshop.

 But it's more than that too.
-I take pride in my work, nothing beats the
+I take pride in my work, nothing beats

-if not almost impossible,
+much more difficult, if not almost impossible,

 And then there's the issue of you, the consumer, and your rights.
-Nobody

-at 70mph.
+wobbly steering at 70mph.
 I've always maintained that you get what

 you pay for - and in this case I truly and honestly believe that

 you're getting less than you paid for, and more than you bargained

 So what d'you reckon is going wrong?

 A client was gracious enough to lend me a copy of Keilwerth's video

 I think I see precisely what the problem is.
-The tone holes are drawn
+The tone holes are

-body are formed from the sheet.
+bell and the body are formed from the sheet.
 Directly after that

 the holes are machined level and the tone hole rings are soldered

 seen examples where the rings were badly fitted).

-After that, the separate bell and body parts go through a whole range
+After that, the separate bell and body parts go through a whole

-horn before being sent off to the finishing department.
+matched to the horn before being sent off to the finishing department.

-The whole thing is subject to a great deal of heat and manipulation following
+The whole thing is subject to a great deal of heat and manipulation

-are imparted to the structure.
+how assorted stresses are imparted to the structure.
 This would

 explain the gentle curves of the tone hole warps, as opposed to

 the relatively sharp curves you'd see as a result of impact damage.

 Now, I can understand the need to level off the tone holes and solder

-on the rings early on in the process - it would be tricky to jig the body
+on the rings early on in the process - it would be tricky to jig

-on the rings and dress the tone holes.
+to solder on the rings and dress the tone holes.

 What's needed is an oversized tone hole ring - one that's, say,

 3mm taller than currently fitted.
 This can be fitted as per usual,

 early on in the process, and then dressed down with a suitably profiled

 die fitted to a handheld machine after the pillars and fittings

 are in place and the bell attached to the body.
 The extra height

 as the rings are brought down to their specified height.

 Of course, it would involved some material costs - they'd need suitable

 dies for every size of tone ring, and handheld drivers to power

 That's really the only answer I can come up with for now - and this

 Does this problem affect the SX90 - without the tone rings?

-Not that I'm aware of - though I haven't 'officially' reviewed one yet.
+Not that I'm aware of - though I haven't 'officially' reviewed

-by conventional methods.
+to rectify permanently by conventional methods.
 From an entirely

 tonally anyway - and simply create more problems with regard to

 sticking pads.
 Mind you, it's a moot point now - they no longer

 Have you told Keilwerth about your findings?